 Long term outcome of coronary artery bypass gr...

 Coronary artery calcification is a common incidental finding in asymptomatic patients having CT of the thorax for non-cardiac indications as well as being a significant finding on cardiac CT.
 Coronary artery calcification is a marker of atherosclerotic plaque and thus coronary artery disease ris...

-Coronary artery disease (CAD) is the leading cause of mortality globally.
+Coronary artery disease (CAD) is primarily due to narrowing of the coronary arteries due to atherosclerosis, which results in myocardial ischemia, and is the leading cause of mortality globally.

 Coronary artery dissection (also known as spontaneous coronary artery dissection or SCAD) is a rare cause of acute coronary syndrome especially in young patients who are otherwise healthy.